sealninja/react-grid-system/README.md

 ## Responsive utilities

-Three components are provided for creating responsive grids: `Visible` and `Hidden`.
+Next to the grid, two components are provided for showing or hiding content: `Visible` and `Hidden`.
+The main difference between these two components and the similar CSS classes provided by Bootstrap is that these two components do not render the content at all when it should be hidden, instead of just hiding it with CSS.

-Some examples on how to use these:
+Some examples on how to use these components:

 ```html
 <p>